Chediston

 Chediston is a village and a civil parish on the B1123 road, in the East Suffolk district, in the English county of Suffolk.
 It is located 2 miles west of Halesworth, its post town.
 The population of the civil parish as of the 2011 census was 195 and in 2018 it was estimated to be 234.
+Chediston shares a parish council with the nearby villages of Linstead Magna and Linstead Parva.